ETHZ-TEC/RocketLogger/script/python/docs/rocketlogger.tests.rst

 Package Tests
 =============

-The :mod:`rocketlogger.tests` module provides the pakage tests for the :mod:`rocketlogger.data` and :mod:`rocketlogger.calibration` modules.
+The :doc:`rocketlogger.tests` module provides the package tests for the :mod:`rocketlogger.data` and :mod:`rocketlogger.calibration` modules.

+The tests are to be executed using the ``nosetests`` and ``coverage`` utilities, e.g. using the ``test_coverage.sh`` bash script distributed with the package.
+Further, the package includes a configuration for ``tox`` to test against all supported Python installations, and a helper script ``test_performance.sh`` to test the performance of various file import options on your target machine

 Data Tests